 Traditional health practices were still very common in all Māori areas.
-In some districts people were reluctant to participate in any modern health programmes, particularly programmes that were associated with the government.
-This was the case in Taranaki and the Waikato, following land confiscations after the 19th-century wars.
-In the Urewera, too, the prophet Rua Kēnana chose to work for health improvement independently of the government and the Māori councils.
+In some districts people were reluctant to participate in any modern health programmes, particularly those associated with the government.
+This was the case in Taranaki and Waikato, following land confiscations after the 19th-century wars.
+In the Urewera, too, the prophet Rua Kēnana chose to work to improve health independently of the government and the Māori councils.

 Tohunga Suppression Act